5 Celebrity’s Bio Books Like Greenlights

 3. The Last Black Unicorn

-Like Greenlights, the story of a conversation is written like a script, Tiffany said.
+Like Greenlights, Tiffany said the story of a conversation is written like a script.
 It was structured in a way that was easy to follow the flow of conversation.
 You don’t have extra words to explain settings or dialogue.
 This book breaks down all of Tiffany’s hardships from her childhood and managing her relationship with her mom, who was in an accident and unfortunately suffered.
-She suffered some significant wounds from the car accident but was diagnosed with schizophrenia.
+She suffered significant wounds from the car accident but was diagnosed with schizophrenia.
 So her life started when she was very young.

-The story progresses onto high school, where she wound up in foster care.
-Tiffany tried to explain how she used comedy to get herself out of dangerous situations.
-Throughout the book, it repeatedly screams how Tiffany is looking for someone to love her.
-All of these people she has tried to earn love from weren’t able to give her the love she wanted.
+The story progresses to high school, where she ends up in foster care.
+Tiffany tried to explain how she used comedy to escape dangerous situations.
+The book repeatedly screams how Tiffany is looking for someone to love her.
+All these people she has tried to earn love from couldn’t give her the love she wanted.

 The Last Black Unicorn